the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 ...
 ~~~~~~~~

 In JavaScript ES6, you can use [template strings](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals) to concatenate strings.
-You will use it to concatenate your url for the API endpoint.
+You will use it to concatenate your URL for the API endpoint.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~